kangangi/pizza/README.md

 #### A pizza restaurant website, 1-03-2020
 #### By **Diana Kangangi**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+The application has the following features:
+* The user can enter their name.
+* The user can select the size of pizza, type of crust, type of pizza,extra toppings, delivery option and their location.
+* The application calculates the total price and displays the order and location.
 ## Setup/Installation Requirements
-* Run the link on the repository
+* Run the link on the repository.
 ## Known Bugs
+The user cannot make multiple orders.
 ## Technologies Used
 HTML,CSS,JavaScript,Git GitHub
 ## Support and contact details